JordiCorbilla/WindowsServiceHost/README.md

 # Windows Service Host
-Hosting a .NET 5 WebAPI on a Windows Service
+Hosting a .NET 5 WebAPI in a Windows Service

 ### Create the service